fzerocentral/fzerocentral-web/README.md

 # F-Zero Central website frontend

-This is a test using the [ember-cli 3.1.0 tutorial](https://guides.emberjs.com/v3.1.0/tutorial/ember-cli/) as a starting point.
+This is a new FZC Ember project using the [ember-cli 3.1.0 tutorial](https://guides.emberjs.com/v3.1.0/tutorial/ember-cli/) as a starting point.
+The previous FZC Ember project used pods for file organization, and this project doesn't.

 ## Prerequisites